mwbrooks/web2splash/README.md

-# Web2Splash
+# web2splash

-> PhoneGap splash screen generate using an HTML template.
+> A PhoneGap splash screen generator using an HTML document as a template.

 ## About

-Web2Splash will generate every splash screen for every platform that is supported by PhoneGap.
-All you need to do is provide a responsive HTML document that will rendered at each splash screen's resolution.
+Web2Splash will generate every splash screen for every PhoneGap platform.

 A splash screen is the startup image displayed while your PhoneGap application loads.
 Since the image needs to match the device's screen size, you typically need to create multiple images for each platform.
-Unfortunately, many device screen's have different aspect ratios, so a simple image resize will not be effective.
+Even more annoying is that most platforms have devices with different screen aspect-ratios.
+This means a simple image resize will not cut it.

-Rather than creating a master image that is cropped, it makes sense to use a responsive HTML document.
-If you're a PhoneGap developer, then you've already created a responsive HTML web application.
-It makes sense to reuse your skills to create the splash screen.
+Rather than creating a large master image that is cropped, it makes more sense to use a responsive HTML document.
+As PhoneGap developer, you've already created a responsive HTML web application.
+It makes sense to reuse your skills to create the splash screens.

+This tool reads in an HTML document into a headless Webkit browser, resizes the viewport to each splash screen size, and then renders an image.

-## Supported Splash Screens
+## Supported Platforms

 - Android
 - Bada